-- Training is needed for everyone who is participating in an unsheltered count - Provide a general overview of what you will be presenting, for example: - Overview and goals of the count - Background of the count - Why it is important - Data collection forms explanation of each question - Client confidentiality - Who to survey/count - Preparation for the survey/count general tips on interviewing - Safety awareness, precautions, and procedures - The survey/count - Submitting data collection forms - o Question & answer - Present a one-page handout with the most important points. - Supply copies of forms/instructions. - Ask each provider to discuss how he or she plans to collect surveys at their agency. - Allow ample time for questions and answers. - Repeat, repeat, and repeat the procedures. - When to start collecting the surveys. - Who will be administering surveys staff or volunteers. - When to stop collecting the surveys. - When completed surveys need to be submitted to you (February 10th). - Make sure providers understand that you will be checking with them to ensure they understand the survey and whom they should contact if they have questions. - If a service provider is unable to attend the training, you can do a one-on-one training at the agency later.
-However, make sure you review the survey and procedures in detail. - Provide each provider with copies of the forms that they will need. - Logistics for the night or day of the count - Where to go, who will be in charge, what time to arrive, etc.
+- Training is needed for everyone who is participating in an unsheltered count - Provide a general overview of what you will be presenting, for example: - Overview and goals of the count - Background of the count - Why it is important - o Counting Us Application explanation of tool - Client confidentiality - Who to survey/count - Preparation for the survey/count general tips on interviewing - o Safety awareness, precautions, and procedures - The survey/count - o Submitting data in real time or drafts once have internet access - Question & answer - Present a one-page handout with the most important points.

+- Supply copies of instructions. - Ask each provider to discuss how he or she plans to collect surveys at their agency; i.e. using mobile device or web browser. - Allow ample time for questions and answers. - Repeat, repeat, and repeat the procedures. - When to start collecting the surveys. - Who will be administering surveys staff or volunteers. - When to stop collecting the surveys. - When completed surveys need to be submitted in the system (no later than February 1st) - Make sure providers understand that you will be checking with them to ensure they understand the survey and whom they should contact if they have questions. - If a service provider is unable to attend the training, you can do a one-on-one training at the agency later.
+However, make sure you review the survey and procedures in detail. - Provide each provider with all necessary information that they will need to conduct the count. - Logistics for the night or day of the count - o Where to go, who will be in charge, what time to arrive, etc.